styxlab/gatsby-starter-try-ghost/README.md

 ![Lighthouse Score](https://cms.gotsby.org/content/images/gotsby-lighthouse.png)

+## Included Addons

+The following addons have been included for conveniance:

+ - Rewrite CMS links to relative with [gatsby-rehype-ghost-links](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-rehype-ghost-links)
+ - Syntax highlighting with [gatsby-rehype-prismjs](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-rehype-prismjs)  :new:

+If you don't need them, you can take them out which may save you some time during the build process.

-## Addons
+## More Addons

 Additional features can be integrated by installing Gatsby themes or plugins.
 The following plugins have been tested to work with this repository:

- - Contact page with [gatsby-theme-ghost-contact](https://github.com/styxlab/gatsby-theme-ghost-contact) :new:
+ - Contact page with [gatsby-theme-ghost-contact](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-ghost-contact) :new:
  - Site tracking with [Ackee](https://github.com/burnsy/gatsby-plugin-ackee-tracker)